Honda in Formula One: Return as a power unit supplier to McLaren (2015–2017)

-Honda returned to Formula One as an engine supplier in 2015 for the second season of the V6 turbo-hybrid regulations, reviving their relationship with 1980s and 1990s partner McLaren that included free engines and also commercial and factory support.
+On 7 October 2010, AutoWeek reported that then-CEO Takanobu Ito initiated Honda's initial ambitions of Formula One return plan as a full-scale engine manufacturer competitor was eyed as a part of Honda's ambitions of the future Formula One all-new engine regulations which initially planned for but later postponed to season to foster the green image and eco-friendly philosophy.
+Later on 20 November 2011 Motorsport.com reported that Honda's further plan of Formula One return was revealed, with McLaren was hinted as their main partnership target but on 23 November 2011 Jonathan Neale denied the reports of future reunion plan.
+On 26 February 2013, GrandPrix.com reported that Honda claimed that the future Formula One engine project development work was started as a part of Honda's "Green Image" goals with former Ferrari head of engine department Gilles Simon signed as an engine consultant.
+Later on 16 May 2013 it was announced that Honda returned to Formula One as an engine supplier in 2015 for the second season of the V6 turbo-hybrid regulations, reviving their relationship with 1980s and 1990s partner McLaren that included free engines and also commercial, factory support and official second team vehicles.
 Honda's power unit was designed around McLaren's very tight chassis design and aerodynamic requirements, which they had dubbed their "size zero" philosophy.
 Over the 2015 season, the McLaren-Honda package proved to be significantly underpowered and unreliable, and the team finished ninth in the constructors' championship with fifth place in Hungary as their best result.
 Reasons for the lacklustre performance included Honda lacking experience and data with the new regulations, a token system limiting development, as well as fundamental issues with McLaren's "size zero" chassis concept.
 McLaren had also persuaded Honda to return a year earlier than initially planned.